 While the Broadway stage is closing Rent’s doors after 12 years, the national tour is heading out in 2009 with some

-original cast members, including Rodger (Adam Pascal) and Mark (Anthony Rapp) as the tour visit cities across the nation
+original cast members, including Rodger (Adam Pascal) and Mark (Anthony Rapp) as the tour hits the Benedum Center as one

-during its national tour.
+of its national tour stops.
 Launching this January, the stage production was the seventh longest running show in Broadway

 history and won the Pulitzer Prize for Drama the year in premiered.
-Don’t miss out on this award winning show and get
+Don’t miss out on this award winning show when

 The rockin’ musical production Rent has just closed their doors on Broadway and is now starting their national tour

 this January.
 The musical was turned into a Chris Columbus adapted film in 2005 and later saw some of the final shows filmed